simondlevy/Hackflight/README.md

 to provide altitude hold.

 To get started with Hackflight, take a look at the [build wiki](https://github.com/simondlevy/Hackflight/wiki).
-To understand the principles behind the software, contniue reading.
+To understand the principles behind the software, continue reading.

 ## Design Principles